sunnyyaoops/44_sunsets/README.md

 3. **Board Flight**: Choose a destination to begin your journey
 4. **Fly**: Fly in the helicopter to your destination
 5. **Arrive**: View the map centered on your destination with location info and sunset details
+6. **Watch Sunset**: View live webcam photos of the sunset at your destination

 ## How It Works